martian-cloud/tharsis-docs/docs/intro.md

 &#10004; Configurable job executor plugin.

-&#10004; Machine to Machine (M2M) authentication with service accounts.
+&#10004; Machine to Machine (M2M) authentication with service accounts (OIDC federation or client credentials).

 &#10004; Managed identity support to securely authenticate with cloud providers (no credential storage).